Copyright © Access Sports, Inc.. All rights reserved.

 we can get your athlete involved in our program!

-Our season includes a game played during All Star Weekend and ends with a nighttime game under the lights!
+The season also includes a game played during the All Star Weekend and a nighttime game under the lights!

 Access Sports is excited to announce a 2018-19 pilot program called Access Sports All Play: Inclusive sports combining athletes with intellectual disabilities and peers on a team.